reibitto/command-center/README.md

 Once you start SBT, you should be presented a list of common commands.
 For example:

 - `~compile` - Compile all modules with file-watch enabled
-- `cli-client/run` - Run Command Center CLI client (interactive mode by default).
+- `cli/run` - Run Command Center CLI client (interactive mode by default).
 Particularly useful for local development.
-- `daemon/run` - Run Command Center in daemon mode (cmd+space to summon terminal emulator)
+- `emulator-swing/run` - Run the Command Center emulated terminal (cmd+space to summon terminal emulator)
-- `daemon/assembly` - Create an executable JAR for running in daemon mode
+- `emulator-swing/assembly` - Create an executable JAR for running in terminal emulator mode
-- `cli-client/assembly` - Create an executable JAR for running command line utility
+- `cli/assembly` - Create an executable JAR for running command line utility
-- `cli-client/graalvm-native-image:packageBin` - Create a native executable of the CLI client
+- `cli/graalvm-native-image:packageBin` - Create a native executable of the CLI client

 ### Configuration